Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Divination Work

 Divination work is deeply connected to Samhain due to the thinning of the veil.
-Pay attention to any animals you come into contact with, especially ones you would not usually see.
+Pay attention to any animals you encounter, especially ones you wouldn’t usually see.

-So if you’re seeking answers to your questions, or trying to gain deeper insight into your life path, here are some divination ideas to help get you started.
+So, if you’re seeking answers to your questions or reflecting on your life path, here are some divination ideas to help get you started.

 I highly recommend you check out my YouTube video series about the basics of Candle Magic for beginners.
-It includes a video on Candle Divination too!
+It also includes a video on Candle Divination with flame, smoke, and wax!

 Here’s a simple Samhain candle ritual to connect with the energy of this season while also honoring your ancestors and passed loved ones.